 They are omnivores eating seeds, nuts, grain, insects, fungi, and fruit.
 They live in warm, dry forests and semi-desert areas.
 Their lifespan is one year in the wild.

-The white-tailed jackrabbit is also known as the prairie hare or white jack, and can be mainly found in the north, western regions of North America.
+The white-tailed jackrabbit is also known as the prairie hare or white jack and can be mainly found in the north and western regions of North America.

 They are also found in British Columbia, Ontario, and Alberta in Canada.